mns-nordicals/quickr/matrix-proposal.md

 - Correctness first: strict R semantics for dense double matrices, dimension checks, and copy‑on‑modify for inputs.
 - Minimal temporaries: write results directly into the final destination whenever safe; avoid redundant allocations and copies.
 - Clear lowering model: express multi‑operation expressions as sequences of safe, well‑ordered BLAS/LAPACK calls and simple Fortran statements.
-- Performance via BLAS/LAPACK: exploit transpose flags, alpha/beta accumulation, and specialized routines when applicable.
+- Performance via BLAS/LAPACK: exploit transpose flags, alpha/beta accumulation, and specialized routines when applicable. !!
+NOTE !!
+This is posponed.
+We don't do this now.
 - Extensible: a small internal IR that allows localized fusions and future additions (QR/SVD/eigen, complex types, sparse backends).

 ## Scope (v1)